Jeimer Candelario Preview, Player Props: Cubs vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The pitching staff for the Diamondbacks has a collective 8.4 K/9, which ranks 21st in MLB.

-- The Diamondbacks' 4.64 team ERA ranks 22nd among all league pitching staffs.
+- The Diamondbacks' 4.62 team ERA ranks 22nd across all MLB pitching staffs.

-- The Diamondbacks rank 19th in baseball in home runs surrendered (172 total, 1.2 per game).
+- Diamondbacks pitchers combine to rank 18th in baseball in home runs allowed (172 total, 1.2 per game).

-- Nelson starts for the first time this season for the Diamondbacks.

-- The 25-year-old right-hander makes his season debut and his first appearance in more than a year.

 © 2023 Data Skrive.
 All rights reserved.